-This year, my 4-year-old daughter wants to be a princess.
-We happen to already have a princess costume that she received for Christmas, so I’m happy that this year’s Halloween costume is already figured out.
+One year my daughter wanted to be a princess.
+We happen to already have a princess costume that she received for a Christmas present, so we were able to use it for her Halloween costume.

 2. Consignment & Thrift Stores

 Thrift stores and consignment shops sell second-hand clothing for kids, which includes Halloween costumes.
 Since children only wear Halloween costumes a few times before they outgrow them, you should be able to find costumes still in great condition.
 Be sure to watch for costumes early because they will likely be sold quickly.